medic/medic-docs/installation/public-docker-image-setup.md

 ```
 $ docker-compose -f <project_name>-medic-os-compose.yml up
 ```
 *Note* In certain shells, docker-compose may not interpolate the admin password that was exported above.
 In that case, your admin user had a password automatically generated.
-You can find this in your terminal, or parsing the initial setup logs in via `docker logs medic-os`
+Note the `New CouchDB Administrative User` and `New CouchDB Administrative Password` in the output terminal.
+You can retrieve these via running `docker logs medic-os` and searching the terminal.

 Once containers are setup, please run the following command from your host terminal:
 ```